Not even Donald Trump can save Twitter

 "Trump is very polarizing and I think a lot of times people might see something he tweeted on the news networks," eMarketer analyst Debra Aho Williamson said in an interview.
 "They see it there, so they don't need to see it on Twitter."

-Those user numbers matter because that's how online advertisers -- looking for the broadest audience -- decide where to put their ad dollars.
-Advertisers' lack of interest was evident in fourth-quarter revenue of $717 million, compared with Wall Street's expectations of $740 million.

-"Not even sure Tom Brady could turn this around," Stifel analyst Scott Devitt said in a note Thursday to investors, adding he expected "the advertising business will likely decline even more than total revenue."
+"Not even sure Tom Brady could turn this around," Stifel analyst Scott Devitt said in a note Thursday to investors, who said he expected "the advertising business will likely decline even more than total revenue."

-Twitter competes for ad dollars against Facebook, which has more than 1.7 billion daily users, and Snap -- with approximately 301 million monthly users.
-More important for Snap, most of its users fall into advertisers' most coveted demographic of 18- to 34 year olds.
-Snap, which is reportedly valued at $20 billion to $25 billion, is looking to raise $3 billion in its upcoming IPO.
-Twitter, in comparison, currently has a market value of $12 billion.
+Twitter competes for ad dollars against Facebook, which has more than 1.7 billion daily users, and Snap -- with approximately 301 million monthly users primarily aged 18 to 34 years old -- advertisers' most coveted demographic.
+Snap is said to be valued at $20 billion to $25 billion, and is looking to raise $3 billion in its upcoming IPO.
+Twitter, in comparison, currently has a market value $12 billion.

 New users may be put off by Twitter's reputation as a home for hate speech and abusive behavior.
 Twitter's CEO Jack Dorsey has said in the past that curbing hate speech is one of his priorities.
 In one notorious case, comedian Leslie Jones briefly abandoned Twitter last summer after enduring what she called a "personal hell" of sexist and racist abuse.
 The company subsequently banned Breitbart editor Milo Yiannopoulos for his ties to that incident.
 Last month, Twitter suspended the account of pharmaceuticals executive Martin Shkreli following harassment of a female journalist.